Adl1coder/Python-Programming/README.md

 The stars are created by mixing different colors to give a sense of depth and variety to the night sky.

 # Note:
-I had to change the token in the telegram bot so the telegram bot won't work
+I had to change the token in the telegram bot so the telegram bot won't work.
+Other parts are working

 # Screenshoots for Turkish flag and star: